-The level of instability and ongoing threats, including the threat of kidnapping, in Yemen is severe.
+In addition to the threat of detention by rebel groups, there continue to be other risks due to ongoing conflict and heightened terrorist activity, including kidnappings for ransom.
 In March 2015, a Saudi-led coalition initiated an air campaign in support of the exiled Yemeni government.
-While a nationwide cessation of hostilities has largely held since April 10, pockets of violence persist and the country remains deeply insecure.
-Periodic armed conflict and shelling continues in certain areas across the country.
-There are reports of land mines being placed in areas vacated by withdrawing forces.
+A nationwide cessation of hostilities deteriorated in August 2016, and high levels of violence, to include armed conflict, artillery shelling, and air strikes, now persist in areas throughout the country.
+There are also reports of land mines being placed in areas vacated by withdrawing forces.
 The military conflict has also significantly damaged infrastructure, limiting the availability of electricity, clean water, and medical care, and causing travel by internal roads to be dangerous.
 This instability often hampers the ability of humanitarian organizations to deliver critically needed food, medicine, and water.

 The United States is also concerned about the risks to civil aviation operating in specified areas of the Sanaa (OYSC) Flight Information Region (FIR) due to the ongoing military operations, political instability, and violence from competing armed groups involved in combat operations and other military-related activity.
 The Federal Aviation Administration (FAA) has prohibited U.S. civil aviation from flying in specific areas within the Sanaa FIR.
 For additional background information regarding FAA flight prohibitions and advisories for U.S. civil aviation, U.S. citizens should consult the Federal Aviation Administration’s Prohibitions, Restrictions and Notices.